Your body needs cholesterol to work well. But cholesterol levels that are too high can harm you.

 Learn how to shop for, and cook, foods that are healthy for your heart.
 Learn how to read food labels to choose healthy foods.
 Stay away from fast foods, where healthy choices can be hard to find.

 Get plenty of exercise.
-And talk with your doctor about what kinds of exercises are best for you.
+And talk with your provider about what kinds of exercises are best for you.

 - Angioplasty and stent placement - carotid artery